Odantapuri: Destruction

 In around 1193 CE, Muhammad bin Bakhtiyar Khalji, a Turkic chieftain out to make a name for himself, was in the service of a commander in Awadh.
 The Persian historian, Minhaj-i-Siraj in his Tabaqat-i Nasiri, recorded his deeds a few decades later.
 Khalji was assigned two villages on the border of Bihar which had become a political no-man's land.
 Sensing an opportunity, he began a series of plundering raids into Bihar and was recognised and rewarded for his efforts by his superiors.
-Emboldened, Khalji decided to attack a fort in Bihar and was able to successfully capture it, looting it of a great booty.
+Emboldened, Khalji decided to attack a fort in Bihar and was able to successfully capture it, looting it with a great booty.
+The fort was destroyed with all of its inhabitants slaughtered and the library burnt.
+He later came to know that the fort was a vihara.